gearpump/gearpump/docs/deployment-security.md

 Until now Gearpump support being launched in a secured Yarn cluster and writing to secured HBase, here secured means Kerberos enabled.
 Further security related feature is in progress.

-## How to launch GearPump in a secured Yarn cluster
+## How to launch Gearpump in a secured Yarn cluster
 Suppose user ```gear``` will launch gearpump on YARN, then the corresponding principal `gear` should be created in KDC server.

 1. Create Kerberos principal for user ```gear```, on the KDC machine run